Gloucester's rate of empty shops 'among highest'

 Of the larger towns and cities included in the Local Data Company survey, the worst affected was Altrincham (29.6%).

-Gloucester City Council leader Paul James said the situation was improving.'Not complacent'
+Gloucester City Council leader Paul James said the situation was improving.

 "The number [of empty shops] has declined because of seasonal retailers coming in, but also some new permanent ones as well," he said.